Describe, Explain, Plan and Select: Interactive Planning with Large Language Models Enables Open-World Multi-Task Agents: Introduction

-To this end, we propose ``\underline{D}escribe, \underline{E}xplain, \underline{P}lan and \underline{S}elect'' (\textbf{DEPS}), an interactive planning approach based on Large Language Models (LLMs) to alleviate the aforementioned issues in most open-world environments.
-Whenever a failure happens when executing the current plan, a \textit{descriptor} will summarize the current situation as text and send it back to the LLM-based planner.
-The LLM-based planner will then be prompted as \textit{explainer} to locate the errors in the previous plan.
-Finally, the \textit{planner} will re-plan the task to obtain a correct plan.
-This allows the feedback from the agents to be better handled by the planner and increases the overall success rate on Minecraft tasks by 52.74\%.
-Additionally, in the case when there are parallel sub-goals lining up, a goal-selector will be invoked to select the most accessible sub-task based on the proximity to the agent and edits the original plan accordingly.
-The complete DEPS system ultimately yields an 88.44\% gain in average success rate.
+To tackle these problems, we propose ``\underline{D}escribe, \underline{E}xplain, \underline{P}lan and \underline{S}elect'' (\textbf{DEPS}), an interactive planning approach based on Large Language Models (LLMs) to alleviate the aforementioned issues.
+The key to tackling the first challenge is to effectively adjust the generated plan upon failure.
+Specifically, whenever the controller fails to complete a sub-goal, a \textit{descriptor} will summarize the current situation as text and send it back to the LLM-based planner.
+We then prompt the LLM as an \textit{explainer} to locate the errors in the previous plan.
+Finally, a \textit{planner} will refine the plan using information from the descriptor and explainer.
+To improve the feasibility of generated plans conditioned on the current state, which is the second identified challenge, we use a learned goal-\textit{selector} to choose the most accessible sub-task based on the proximity to each candidate sub-goal.

-Our experiments are conducted on 71 tasks in Minecraft.
-We find DEPS outperforms all baselines by nearly doubling the overall success rate.
+Our experiments are conducted on 71 tasks in open-ended Minecraft without any demonstration.
+Given the goal-conditioned controller for atom sub-tasks (i.e., mine log and mine stone), our zero-shot\footnote{Similar to \cite{gpt3,huang2022language}, ``zero-shot'' here means no gradient updates are performed.
+However we provide some related demonstrations as prompts during inference time. } LLM-based planner can finish all tasks within a limited horizon (3000-12000 steps for different tasks).
+We find DEPS outperforms all language planner baselines by nearly doubling the overall success rate, with the same initial state and goal-conditioned controller.
 Our ablation and exploratory studies then explain how our approach beats the counterparts and becomes the first planning-based agent that accomplishes the challenging \texttt{ObtainDiamond} task.

-To summarize, our contributions are two fold: \begin{itemize}[topsep=0.8pt] \itemsep{0.6pt} \item We propose ``\underline{D}escribe, \underline{E}xplain, \underline{P}lan and \underline{S}elect'' (DEPS), an interactive planning method based on Large Language Models to address the main issues in open-world planning, including multi-step reasoning and the lack of sense of agent's proximity to the sub-goals.

-\item We conduct comprehensive studies on the popular yet challenging Minecraft domain with many strong baselines and our approach.
-Overall the results indicate the significant advantages of DEPS over its counterparts in terms of success rate.
-Notably, DEPS is the first agent with planning that ever achieves an above-zero success rate on the challenging \texttt{ObtainDiamond} task.
+DEPS does not require any planning training for the environment.
+Additionally, DEPS achieves between on-par and more than 50\% relative improvement over existing or concurrent LLM-based planning methods on non-open-ended robotics domains such as ALFWorld~\cite{alfworld} and Tabletop environments~\cite{clipport}.